 Moringa leaf may be able to improve your sex life!
 In one animal study, moringa leaf promoted normal testosterone levels and sperm production in male rats, and boosted female fertility as well.
 Because of its strong nutritional content, moringa helps circulation and blood flow — both of which play an essential role in sexual arousal in both males and females.
-More research is needed to see how it directly affects human sex drive.

 Acts as a Strong Antioxidant